 I want you to know what I now know, we don’t get evicted from our lives unless there's a better life waiting for us to claim.
 We don’t get our so-called "identities" ripped away from us unless there’s a more authentic, truer identity that we're meant to take hold of instead.

-So why did I created these necklaces?
+So why did I create these necklaces?
 These were a divine download during a very dark time in my life when I needed an anchor, a truth north, something to hang onto that no one could ever take away from me ever again, and a tool to reprogram my subconscious mind.

 Behind every strong, independent women lies a broken little who had to learn to get back up and warrior on!